FeddericoWayne/Note-Taker/README.md

   ## <a id="Installation">Installation</a>

-  Run this app on your command-line with the command "node index.js"
+  N/A

 ***

   ## <a id="Usage">Usage</a>

-  Use this app to quickly create a team roster that displays your team members' basic info.
+  Use this app to take and save notes.

 ***